 “The safety audits were conducted as to how things were done wrong.
 The safety checkups focus on how things are going well,” says Moorman.

-Because of the various transformational efforts, safety and operational performance are progressing well in the mechanical department, which accounts for 6,000 of the operating department ranks.
+Because of the various transformational efforts, safety and operational performance are progressing well in the mechanical department, which accounts for 6,000 of the operating

 For example, a safety and service committee-assisted effort helped boost performance on both counts in a Harrisburg, Pa., yard.
 Committee members and workers developed a process to ensure hand brakes are released on all cars on outbound trains, says Graab.